 - Implementing data management and analytics solutions

-IT project managers will work with a variety of teams within the organization to accomplish these goals, so in addition to technical expertise, they need excellent communication, leadership, and negotiation skills.
-According to the American Management Association (AMA), these project managers must be detail oriented, organized, and pragmatic.
+IT project managers will work with various teams within the organization to accomplish these goals, so in addition to technical expertise, they need excellent communication, leadership, and negotiation skills.
+According to the American Management Association (AMA), these project managers must be detail-oriented, organized, and pragmatic.
 They must also be “upbeat and optimistic,” AMA says.
 “They need to be liked and trusted by sponsors and upper management to be successful.
-They communicate progress honestly, even when a project runs into trouble. … Effective leaders meet challenges with an assumption that there is a solution.”
+They communicate progress honestly, even when a project runs into trouble.
+Effective leaders meet challenges with an assumption that there is a solution.”

 How can I become an IT project manager?

-Typically, an IT project manager will hold a bachelor’s degree in a subject like computer science, information technology, or IT project management.
-Study.com mentions that the course work for such programs typically covers the following:
+Typically, an IT project manager will hold a bachelor’s degree in computer science, information technology, or IT project management.
+Study.com mentions that the coursework for such programs typically covers the following: